 “Since her death in 1979, the [Cecili Payne-Gaposchkin] has not so much as received a memorial plaque.
 Her newspaper obituaries do not mention her greatest discovery.”

-Though Payne-Gaposchkin’s contributions to the field of astronomy have historically been overlooked, she has received at least one physical memorial.
-In 2002, as reported by the Harvard Crimson, her portrait was added to the Faculty Room in Harvard’s University Hall — an honor that also spoke to the discrimination women in academia have historically faced.
+Though Payne-Gaposchkin’s contributions to the field of astronomy have historically been overlooked, in 2002, as reported by the Harvard Crimson, her portrait was added to the Faculty Room in Harvard’s University Hall — an honor that also spoke to the discrimination women in academia have historically faced.
 At the time of the Crimson’s reporting, “Only two of 49 portraits hanging in the room [were] of women.”
+Then, in 2020, a memorial plaque was placed on her childhood home in Wendover, England, which read: "CECILIA HELENA PAYNE, 1900-1979, ASTRONOMER & ASTROPHYSICIST WHO DISCOVERED THAT THE SUN AND STARS ARE MAINLY MADE OF HYDROGEN AND HELIUM WAS BORN AND LIVED HERE, 1900-1911."

 With regard to her obituary, it is accurate to say it did not mention her contribution to our understanding of the abundance of hydrogen in the universe.
 Here is how the New York Daily News reported her death on Dec.
 9, 1979: